microsoft/AzureTipsAndTricks/blog/tip23.md

 Success! it works, but what happens when they leave the site?
 We actually store a cookie that keeps track of it.
 You can find this cookie yourself by expecting the site and looking for the cookie shown below.

 <img :src="$withBase('/files/testinprodazure2.png')">

+For further reading, then please see this [blog post](https://azure.github.io/AppService/update/2019/03/18/Changes-to-Testing-in-Production-UX.html) submitted by [WizX20](https://github.com/WizX20).